-Caroline is a Midwife, Senior Lecturer and Programme Lead for the BSc (Hons) Midwifery Programme at Edge Hill University.
+Caroline is a Midwife, Senior Lecturer and Programme Lead for the BSc (Hons) Midwifery Programme, and Lead Midwife for Education (LME) at Edge Hill University.
 Caroline teaches across a range of healthcare programmes and has a keen interest in inter-professional learning to enhance safe and ethical care.

 Caroline has over 25 years’ experience working within the NHS qualifying as a Registered Nurse in 1990 and a Registered Midwife in 1993.
 She has extensive experience in midwifery practice, providing care in a range of primary and secondary care settings in the Merseyside area.